jaimeteb/chatto/docs/security.md

 ### Token

 REST extensions can also require a token.
-The `extension.ServeREST` function reads a `token` flag.
+The `extensions.ServeREST` function reads a `token` flag.
 For example:

 ```bash
 go run examples/04_trivia/ext/ext.go -token my-extension-authorization-token